-Through the implementation of the 2015-2018 strategic plan, the Lied Scottsbluff Public Library hopes to remain an energetic, innovative and vital part of the City of Scottsbluff, both in the eyes of our stakeholders and those in our community.
+Through the implementation of the 2018-2021 Community Needs Response Plan, the Lied Scottsbluff Public Library hopes to remain an energetic, innovative and vital part of the City of Scottsbluff, both in the eyes of our stakeholders and those in our community.
 This is a living document.
-The Library Director and Library Board will conduct a fall review of the strategic plan annually.
+The Library Director and Library Board will conduct a full review of the plan annually.
 Any known statistical data will be updated as appropriate.